Is the Yucatan Peninsula safe for new travelers?

 Is The Yucatan Peninsula Safe?

-For the most part, the Yucatan as a peninsular – warts and all, is the safest section of Latin America.
+For the most part, by traveling here yourself, you will quickly see why the Yucatan as a peninsular is one of the safest section of Latin America.

 Avoiding certain spots such as some of the border regions between countries is advisable, but other than that, it’s quite safe indeed.